Improving Standard Operating Procedures:

 Standard Operating Procedures (SOPs) define the essential steps, their sequence, and the precautions necessary to formally repeat a quality performance.
 In other words, they are a blueprint for risk mitigation.

 There are definite consequences from not keeping up with SOPs.
-Here's just a few examples:
+Here are just a few examples:

 - Nature’s Pharmacy and Compounding Center Recalls all Sterile Products Due to Lack of Sterility